Skip to content

 • Chatbots and conversational AI: Deployers must ensure that users are informed they are interacting with an AI system, unless this is obvious from the context.

-• Deepfakes and AI-generated or manipulated content: Providers must ensure that AI-generated images, video, audio, and text are labelled as artificially generated or manipulated in a machine-readable format, with a visible marking for audio-visual content.
+• Deepfakes and AI-generated content: Providers must ensure that AI-generated images, video, audio, and text are labelled as artificially generated or manipulated in a machine-readable format, with a visible marking for audio-visual content.

 • AI-generated text on matters of public interest: Must be disclosed as AI-generated, unless the text has undergone substantial human review or editorial control.